How we can help you

 • Help getting legal advice – you may be eligible for compensation.

-The Beinke Bequest – Financial Assistance for people with an Asbestos-Related Disease
+The Beinke Bequest – Financial Assistance if you have to travel for treatment or care

-If you live outside the metropolitan area and need to travel to Adelaide for treatment or care, AVA may be able assist you and your family with the costs of travel and short-term accommodation while you are having treatment or care in Adelaide.
+If you have an asbestos disease and live outside the metropolitan area, AVA may be able assist you and your family with the costs of travel and accommodation.
 This could include overnight stays, petrol, taxi fares or similar.
-Please contact AVA to see if you are eligible.

-These funds are available due to the generosity of Peter Beinke, who made a bequest to AVA in his will to help with expenses for people from regional areas with an asbestos related disease.
+These funds are available due to the generosity of Peter Beinke, who made a bequest to AVA in his will to help with expenses for people diagnosed with an asbestos related disease who had to travel to access medical treatment or legal advice.
+Peter was an Adelaide man who undertook an electrical apprenticeship in the 1970s.
+While working as an electrician he was exposed to asbestos, which eventually lead to his death from mesothelioma in 2014.

 Download Beinke brochure here